Skip to main navigation Skip to main content Skip to page footer

 What is the intention when the measured condensate mass flow is averaged by a straight line?
 This rough approximation allows a comparison with a continuously operated parallel flow heat exchanger.
 The effects of changing process parameters can be calculated with a very good approximation..

-How long does the drying process take in the large-scale system if the temperature of the thermal fluid is changed?
+How long does the drying process take in the large-scale plant if the temperature of the thermal fluid is altered?

-The planned large-scale drying plant can be operated with a warmer or colder heat transfer medium.
-This changes the drying time.
-These considerations are made in analogy to the operation of a ‘parallel flow heat exchanger’.
-The value for ‘T2,heat’ can only be iterated numerically.
+The planned large-scale drying plant can be operated with a warmer or a colder heat transfer medium.
+In this case, the drying time changes.
+These considerations are made by analogy with the operation of a “parallel-flow heat exchanger”.
+The value for “T2,heat” can only be determined numerically by iteration.
 This allows an interesting curve to be approximated.
-It enables the drying times to be estimated at different temperatures of the heat transfer medium.
+It enables the estimation of drying times at different temperatures of the heat transfer medium.

-Why does it take longer to cool down dry powder than to heat up wet powder?
+Why does it take longer to cool dry powder than to heat moist powder?

-When estimating the cooling time “Δ tT,” it is assumed that the same conditions prevail in the pilot plant and in the large-scale dryer.
-This applies to both the heat transfer coefficient and the average temperature difference between the heat transfer medium and the product temperature.
-The product in the large-scale plant should be cooled to the same final temperature as was tested in the pilot plant.
+When estimating the cooling time “Δ tT”, it is assumed that the same conditions prevail in the pilot plant and in the industrial dryer.
+This applies both to the heat transfer coefficient and to the average temperature difference between the heat transfer medium and the product temperature.
+The product in the industrial plant is to be cooled to the same final temperature as that tested in the pilot plant.

 What is striking about the mix cooling in this diagram?